Joshuarox100/VRC-Inventory-Inventor/README.md

 > **Do NOT download and try to use the source code on its own from the main page.
 It will not compile correctly unless you download BMB Libraries and you will also be missing other minor files.**

 ## How to Use
-Before following these steps, set up your avatar how you normally would and ensure that you have a basic understanding of how Avatars 3.0 works.
+Before following these steps, set up your Avatar how you normally would and ensure that you have a basic understanding of how Avatars 3.0 works.

 1) To create an Inventory, first create a Preset as described in [Creating a Preset](#creating-a-preset).